lanceman2/quickstream/README.md

 - Blocks can be removed from a running flow graph

-- Flow graphs can be saved while they are running
+- Flow graphs can be saved while they are running and flowing

 - Stream flows can pass through a block without a copy.
 We call it a "pass-through" ring buffers.
-In general the stream ring buffers are all "pass-through" ring buffers but some have zero pass-through blocks (non-pass-through case).
+In general the stream ring buffers are all "pass-through" ring buffers but some have zero pass-through ports (non-pass-through case).
 The blocks code must decide they want to be a "pass-through" stream block.

-- quickstream uses a similar stream ring buffer mapping to GNUradio but it uses a completely different flow pointer advancement model which gives blocks control over ring buffer read and write sizes
+- quickstream uses a similar stream ring buffer mapping to GNUradio but it uses a completely different flow pointer advancement model which gives blocks control over stream ring buffer read and write sizes

 - quickstream can have loops in the stream flow.
-A block may directly connect to itself.
+A block may directly connect from itself back to itself.

 - quickstream, more so, restricts what blocks can do (the idea is that without restriction there is no modularity)

-- quickstream will make an effort to never let blocks use an inter-thread memory access method that corrupts memory, software frameworks should strive to be like an operating system kernel; robust
+- quickstream will make an effort to never let blocks use an inter-thread memory access method that corrupts memory, software frameworks should strive to be robust like an operating system

 - quickstream has no legacy code holding it back